VectorLearning/monthly-opp-reviewer-app/README_OPPORTUNITIES.md

-# Salesforce Closed Opportunities Retrieval Script
+# Salesforce Closed Opportunities Retrieval Script with AI Contract Analysis

-This script connects to your Salesforce instance and retrieves details about closed opportunities.
+This script connects to your Salesforce instance and retrieves details about closed opportunities with file attachments.
+It now includes the ability to extract contract information (Effective Date and Total Amount) from PDF attachments using AWS Bedrock AI.

 ## Setup